Elaborate Somali insurgent tax system collects almost as much as government | Business

 Elaborate Somali insurgent tax system collects almost as much as government

-"These people are really into the business of money making," he told Reuters.
-That didn't mean they are corrupt, he said.
+"These people are really into the business of money-making," he told Reuters.
+That did not mean they are corrupt, he said.
 "They are strategic, they are serious, and they will look for ways to weaken their adversaries - the Somali authorities."

-Much of al Shabaab's revenue comes from ports, said Mohamed Mubarak, a Hiraal director, especially Mogadishu, where militants tax shipping containers the same way the government does.
+Much of al Shabaab's revenue comes from ports, said Hiraal's executive director Mohamed Mubarak, especially Mogadishu, where militants tax shipping containers the same way the government does.
 Another big revenue stream is zakat, an annual religious tax of 2.5% of an individual's wealth, Ali said.

 Al Shabaab is extremely adaptive, Ali said, and is following the government in adopting new taxes in areas such as healthcare or education.
 "They're kind of learning," Ali told Reuters.
 "If (Finance) Minister Beileh gets a new taxation bracket for a business, Shabab will say aha, we will also tax this one."